-The trends in the number of natural and unnatural deaths from the NPR are presented in Figure 4 which shows a continuation of the marked decline since 2006 in natural causes in the young adult age group, albeit slowing down in the most recent years.
+The trends in the number of natural and unnatural deaths from the NPR are presented in Figure 4 which shows a continuation of the marked decline since 2006 in the number of deaths due to natural causes in the young adult age group, albeit slowing down in the most recent years.
 This decline is mirrored for children <15 years with a levelling off over a few more years.
-The steady increase in the numbers of deaths in 60+ age group reflect the strong growth in the size of the population in this age group.
+The steady increase in the number of deaths in 60+ age group reflect the strong growth in the size of the population in this age group.
 Furthermore, 2014 was a change point when the number of natural deaths among 60+ years exceeded the number of natural deaths 15-59 years.
-However, the total number of deaths in the 15-59 year age group remains slightly higher than the total in the 60+ year age group.
+However, the total number of deaths in the 15-59-year age group remains slightly higher than the total in the 60+ year age group.
 The trend in the number of deaths from the NPR are shown by 5-year age group and sex in Appendix 2.
 Striking gender trends are seen in the 15-19 and 20-24 age groups.
-For males, the number of unnatural deaths are somewhat higher than the number of natural deaths.
-For females, a rapid increase in the number of natural deaths is observed, reaching a high of nearly 12 000 deaths in 2006.
+For males, the numbers of natural deaths is observed, reaching a high of nearly 12 000 deaths in 2006.
 Since then, the number of female deaths has declined steadily, falling below the number of deaths in 2000.
-With the exception of the oldest ages, the number of male unnatural deaths is higher than the number of female unnatural deaths.
+Except for the oldest age group, the number of male unnatural deaths is higher than the number of deaths.

-Figure 4: Trend in the number of natural (N), unnatural (U) by broad age group, NPR 2000-2017
+Figure 4: Trend in the number of natural (N), unnatural (U) by broad age group, NPR 2000-2018

-The proportion of the VR deaths captured by the NPR increased from 86.3% in 2000 to 99% in 2014 then falling to 97.6% in 2016 (Figure 5).
+As reported in the previous report the proportion of the VR deaths captured by the NPR increased from 86.3% in 2000 to 99% in 2014 then fell to 97.6% in 2016 (Figure 5).
 The proportion of unnatural deaths captured by the NPR was at a constant level of approximately 80% until 2004, after which it increased gradually to above 90% for 2011 and then fell back to around 90% in 2012 before increasing further to nearly 95% in 2013 and 2014, and then dropping to 92% in 2016.

-Figure 5: Ratio of NPR to Stats SA data (%) by natural (N), unnatural (U) and total (T) category, 2000-2016
+Figure 5: Ratio of NPR to Stats SA data (%) by natural (N), unnatural (U) and total (T) category for all ages, 2000-2016 Note: Unchanged from previous RMS report

-Table 2 shows the numbers of deaths (excluding late registrations) in broad age groups, and the proportion of these VR deaths captured by the NPR is shown in Figure 6 for each age group.
+Table 2 shows the numbers of deaths (excluding late registrations) in broad age groups, while the proportion of these VR deaths captured by the NPR is shown in Figure 6 for each age group.
 There has been a considerable increase in this proportion for children <15 years which then seemed to have been levelling off at about 60% prior to the uptick after 2012.
-The proportion of unnatural VR deaths captured by the NPR is higher than the proportion of naturals because in this age group most natural deaths occur at young ages often before the birth is registered whereas the unnatural deaths tend to occur at older ages.
+The proportion of unnatural VR deaths captured by the NPR is higher than the proportion of natural deaths because in this age group most natural deaths occur at young ages often before the birth is registered whereas the unnatural deaths tend to occur at older ages.